5. A Dozen Random Tips, Insights and Admonitions About Alignment

 I once worked with an athletic therapist who tried to teach me to activate my left gluteus medius muscle.
 She’d make endless adjustments to my position, poke around in my muscles and tell me whether I had succeeded or not.

 At the time I thought she was a genius, but in retrospect I see the harm.
-I didn’t gain any skill at activating that muscle but I internalized the message that I had flawed and hopeless glutes.
+Despite endless practice, my glutes never got “active” and I internalized the message that I had flawed and hopeless butt muscles.
+Within 3 months of correcting my leg length discrepancy, my “inactive” glute muscles came online.

 Today I would take a completely different approach.
 I’ll use my pec muscles as an example, because that’s an areas I’m currently working on.
 I can’t do any pressing movements or fly exercises without the right side of my neck activating and pain developing in my shoulder.